aFarkas/lazysizes/plugins/custommedia/README.md

 #lazysizes custommedia extension

-lazySizes custommedia extension allows you to sync you breakpoints between your CSS and the ``customMedia`` option of lazySizes.
+lazySizes custommedia extension allows you to sync your breakpoints between your CSS and the ``customMedia`` option of lazySizes.

 ```css
 html:after {